AparaviSoftware/aparavi-file-investigator/README.md

-# Aparavi Pipeline Chat Application
+# Aparavi - File Investigator

 A full-stack chat interface for interacting with Aparavi data pipelines.
 This monorepo contains a React frontend and choice of Express or Lambda backend.